ashleydavis/AngularJS-Skeleton/README.md

 AngularJS-Skeleton
 ==================

-Simplest possible AngularJS skeleton with jQuery 2.0.
+Simplest possible AngularJS skeleton with AngularJS v1.1.4 and jQuery 2.0.2.